mapsforge/mapsforge/docs/Rendertheme.md

 You can think about the cat tag as a switch that switches all elements in the rendertheme below it either on or off.
 If a category is turned off, all elements below it become invisible.
 If a category is turned on, all elements below become visible (unless they are themselves controlled via a category which is turned off).

-Layers are combinations of categories that can together be toggled on and off.
+Layers are combinations of categories that can be toggled on and off together and other layers (via **overlay**) that can be toggled on and off individually.
 In general, categories are not visible to a map user, but layers are.
 To make layers more user friendly, they can be named with the name tag in various languages.

 ```xml
 <layer id="public_transport" visible="true">